310mc/https-310mc.github.io-tl/source/_posts/stella_maris/minitalk/shinobu_1.md

 {% img /img/es/eventstory/stellamaris/minitalk_shinobu1_1.jpg %}

-{% bubble Shinobu v2 %}
+{% bubble Shinobu smilesoft %}
-fufufu\~♪ hello, anzu-san\~
+Anzu-dono, here you go.
+It's cold tea~♪

-i [seem] to be in a good mood? you figured me out~♪
+There is no need to thank me.
+The tea itself is my repayment to you.

-i just finished a [photoshoot] for a magazine, and heard about [something] wonderful.
+Since you accepted my invitation to have a chat, it's only natural I would do this much for you~♪
 {% endbubble %}

 <div class="minitalk" character="Anzu">
     <div class="minitalk-option">
         <div class="minitalk-option_header">
-            Is it about work?
+            What about you?
         </div>
         <div class="minitalk-option_content">
-            {% bubble Shinobu v2 %}
+            {% bubble Shinobu smilesoft %}
-            yes, it is about [work]~ by the way, the magazine [photoshoot] should give you a [clue].
+            Fufu, I bought some for myself too, so don't worry~♪

-            fufufu, this is fun, it is like i am giving you a [quiz]…♪
+            I bought a small one, so it's in my pocket right now.
 			{% endbubble %}
         </div>
     </div>
     <div class="minitalk-option">
         <div class="minitalk-option_header">
-            Something wonderful?
+            We're both busy, aren't we?
         </div>
         <div class="minitalk-option_content">
-            {% bubble Shinobu v2 %}
+            {% bubble Shinobu smilesoft %}
-            yes. there is nothing more wonderful to hear than [this], personally.
+            Ah, I suppose it is true that I have also been hard at work with classes and the Student Council at school…

-            ufufu, i would love it if you asked me what it is…♪
+            I guess you could say that, yes.
+The two of us are busy, but we can relax and talk to each other right now.
 			{% endbubble %}
         </div>
     </div>
     <div class="minitalk-option">
         <div class="minitalk-option_header">
-            Is it about Ryuseitai?
+            Do you have something to ask me about?
         </div>
         <div class="minitalk-option_content">
-            {% bubble Shinobu v2 %}
+            {% bubble Shinobu smilesoft %}
-            no, it is only about [me] this time.
+            No, no. I've been busy lately, so I simply wanted to take it easy and talk to someone.

-            but our [work] in ryuseitai has been going well, so maybe that is another reason for my [good mood]~?
+            It's no serious matter, so you can rest at ease.
 			{% endbubble %}
         </div>
     </div>